KyleFontenot/Forten/README.md

 # Forten
-My lightweight proprietary CSS framework highlighting:
+Proprietary CSS framework featuring:
-* Lightweight
+* Small file size
 * SCSS derived
-* Grid layout system lighter and more concise than Bootstrap
+* Flexbox-based system lighter and more concise than Bootstrap
 * B.E.M. class-naming scheme
 * Flat design aesthetics
+* Optional Javascript functionality

-Todo:
+## Todo:
 - [x]  for button styling, add `{cursor:pointer;}`?
 - [x]  add dashes to scss styling to be able to select pieces of the name really easily.
 - [ ]  fill in all HTML elements for the whole document